 The Division of Nuclear Medicine is responsible for therapy, oncology, cardiology, pediatrics, and routine nuclear medicine examinations.
 Ongoing research and collaborations in the nuclear medicine clinics will expose residents to the academic and research components of the university.
 In addition, the program does offer elective or outside rotations to The Northern California PET Imaging Center, Kaiser Permanente Medical Center, or David Grant Medical Center, Travis AFB, for one to two weeks per year.

 An ACGME internship (PG-I year) is required for entrance into our program.
 The internship must be accredited clinical training in internal medicine, pediatrics, surgery or surgical specialties, obstetrics and gynecology, neurology, family and community medicine, emergency medicine, or any combination of these.
 No more than a total of three months may be spent in radiology, radiation oncology, and/or pathology.

 All applications must be submitted via the Electronic Residency Application Service (ERAS).
-An application for a position should be submitted preferably no later than November 1st for NM2 and NM3 pathways.
+An application for a position should be submitted preferably no later than November 1st for NM2 pathway (Completion of a residency in internal medicine or neurology qualifies for a 2-year residency to get ABNM certification) and NM3 pathways (Completion of a radiology residency qualifies for a 1-year residency (basically like a fellowship) to get ABNM certification.
+All our combo NM/DR residents are technically doing the NM3 pathway in reverse).
 Personal interviews are granted by invitation only.